 Beazley Designs of the Year 2019: the nominees in the PRODUCT category

-Now in its twelfth year, Beazley Designs of the Year is an annual appointment with the most original and exciting products and concepts in the fields of architecture, graphic and digital design, fashion, transports and product design.
-Nominators were asked to select their favourite designs that inspire and represent change in their field.
+Now in its twelfth year, Beazley Designs of the Year is an annual appointment with the most original and exciting products and concepts in the fields of architecture, graphic and digital design, fashion, transports, and product design.
+Nominators were asked to select their favorite designs that inspire and represent a change in their field.
 This was the first year that the public nominated alongside design experts.

 Cover image: Jasper Morrison, 1 Inch Reclaimed stacking chair

 1 Inch Reclaimed stacking chair.
 Mono-block stackable chair.

 Jasper Morrison used leftover industrial waste materials comprising 88% reclaimed polypropylene from manufacturer Emerco, alongside 2% waste wood fiber, in his construction.

 The Bacteria Lamp is a glass lamp created by Swedish designer Jan Klingler.
 To create distinctive designs, Klingler takes bacterial samples from people and places with personal meaning.
 After a growth period of twenty-four to forty-eight hours, the microorganisms are fully sealed and captured in stasis, with the unique patterns highlighted by an LED light source.